TheBlewish/Web-LLM-Assistant-Llamacpp-Ollama/README.md

 # Web-LLM Assistant

 ## Description
-Web-LLM Assistant is an simple web search assistant that leverages a large language model (LLM) running via either Llama.cpp or ollama to provide informative and context-aware responses to user queries.
+Web-LLM Assistant is an simple web search assistant that leverages a large language model (LLM) running via either Llama.cpp or Ollama to provide informative and context-aware responses to user queries.
 This project combines the power of LLMs with real-time web searching capabilities, allowing it to access up-to-date information and synthesize comprehensive answers.

 Here is how it works in practice: